pashacraydon/pashacraydon.github.io/_posts/2016-08-06-javascript-testing-in-a-node-environment.markdown

 # Including fixtures in tests

 Now that Django can generate my test fixture files, I can simply include these files in my tests using a javaScript template engine like lodash.
+For example, the setup and teardown of my mocha tests may include the following.

 {% highlight javascript %}
   import feedbackFormTpl from './fixture/feedback_form.html';